-However, it is pointed out that if one proposes a varying $c$, one needs to rewrite the related physics to replace the current system which depends on the assumption of the constant $c$.
+However, we know that if someone proposes a varying $c$, they need to rewrite the related physics to replace the current system that depends on the assumption of the constant $c$.
 This is because the LI builds into fundamental physics \cite{Ellis:2003pw,Ellis:2007ah}.
-Thus, one cannot just alter the constant $c_0$ to the time-varying $c$ in one or two arbitrary equations and leave the rest of physics unchanged.
+Therefore, one cannot simply change one or two arbitrary equations by replacing the constant $c$ with the time-varying $c$ and then disregard the rest of physics.
 Any viable VSL theory has to provide an integrated viable replacement to the entire set of physical equations and consequent effects (kinematical and dynamical) dependent on $c$.
-The speed of light in Einstein's relativity is related to both the metric tensor and Maxwell's equations.
-The former determines temporal and spatial measurements, as well as the geometry of null geodesics, and the latter determine the paths of light rays in spacetime.
+The speed of light in Einstein's relativity is related both to the metric tensor and to Maxwell's equations.
+The former establishes the geometry of null geodesics and specifies measurements in spacetime, while the latter determines the paths taken by light rays in spacetime.
 The properties of wavelike solutions of Maxwell's equations are null geodesics and it is determined by the metric tensor.
 Thus, they are related to each other.
-Light rays ({\it i.e.}, the paths of photons or other massless particles in spacetime) are remedies for the geodesic equation.
-It might include the redefinition of distance measurements, the validity of LI, the modification of Maxwell's equations, and consistencies with respect to all other physical theories.
+Light rays ({\it i.e.}, the paths of photons or other massless particles in spacetime) are solutions to the geodesic equation.
+It might include the redefinition of distance measurements, the validity of LI, the modification of Maxwell's equations, and consistencies concerning all other physical theories.